kamikaze06/alx-system_engineering-devops/0x00-shell_basics/README.md

 task 12 :  script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script. task 13 : script that Create a symbolic link to /bin/ls, named __ls__.
-The symbolic link should be created in the current working directory. task 14 :  script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory. task 15 :  script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+The symbolic link should be created in the current working directory. task 14 :  script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory. task 15 :  script that moves all files beginning with an uppercase letter to the directory /tmp/u. task 16 :  script that deletes all files in the current working directory that end with the character ~.